shaltielshmid/TorchSharp.PyBridge/README.md

 - `module.load_safetensors(...)`, `module.save_safetensors(...)`: Extension methods for modules for easily saving and loading model weights using the [safetensors](https://github.com/huggingface/safetensors) format.

+- `module.load_checkpoint(...)`: Extension method for loading in a checkpoint (both safetensors and regular pytorch, including sharded models) from a directory saved using HuggingFace's `PreTrainedModel.save_pretrained()` method.

 ## Getting Started

 ### Installation